RedisJSON/RedisJSON/docs/commands.md

 JSON.ARRINDEX <key> <path> <json-scalar> [start [stop]]
 ```

-Search for the first occurrence of a scalar JSON value in an array.
+Searches for the first occurrence of a scalar JSON value in an array.

 The optional inclusive `start` (default 0) and exclusive `stop` (default 0, meaning that the last element is included) specify a slice of the array to search.
 Negative values are interpreted as starting from the end.

-Note: out of range errors are treated by rounding the index to the array's start and end.
-An inverse index range (e.g. from 1 to 0) will return unfound.
+Note: out-of-range indexes round to the array's start and end.
+An inverse index range (such as the range from 1 to 0) will return unfound.

 #### Return value

-[Array][4] of [Integers][2], specifically, for each JSON value matching the path, the first position of the scalar value in the array, -1 if unfound in the array, or [null][6] element if the matching JSON value is not an array.
+[Array][4] of [Integers][2] - the first position in the array of each JSON value that matches the path, -1 if unfound in the array, or [null][6] if the matching JSON value is not an array.

 #### Examples